U.S. moves to drop case against Trump ex-adviser Flynn, who admitted lying to FBI

 Flynn, a retired Army lieutenant general who served as an adviser to Trump during the 2016 campaign, had been seeking to withdraw his 2017 guilty plea in which he admitted to lying to the FBI about his interactions with Russia’s U.S. ambassador Sergey Kislyak in the weeks before Trump took office.

-The Justice Department said in its filing it is no longer persuaded that the FBI’s Jan.
-24, 2017 Flynn interview that underpinned the charges was conducted with a “legitimate investigative basis” and does not think his statements were “material even if untrue.”
+The Justice Department said in its filing it was no longer persuaded that the FBI’s Jan.
+24, 2017 Flynn interview that underpinned the charges was conducted with a “legitimate investigative basis” and did not think his statements were “material even if untrue.”

+“A crime has not been established here.
+They did not have the basis for a counterintelligence investigation against Flynn at that stage,” Barr said in a CBS interview.
+Asked about the fact that Flynn lied to investigators, Barr said: “Well, people sometimes plead to things that turn out not to be crimes.”

 In a filing, Flynn’s lawyers agreed with the department’s motion to dismiss the charges.